s-macke/VoxelSpace/README.md

 ![Line by line](images/linebyline.gif)

  * Clear Screen.
- * For visible surface determination start from the back and render to the front
+ * For visible surface determination start from the back and render to the front.
  * Determine the line on the map, which corresponds to the same optical distance from the observer.
 Consider the field of view and the [perspective projection](https://en.wikipedia.org/wiki/3D_projection#) (Objects are smaller farther away)
- * Segment the line so that it matches the number of columns of the screen.
+ * Raster the line so that it matches the number of columns of the screen.
- * Load the height and color from the 2D maps corresponding of the segment of the line.
+ * Retrieve the height and color from the 2D maps corresponding of the segment of the line.
  * Perform the [perspective projection](https://en.wikipedia.org/wiki/3D_projection#) for the height coordinate.
  * Draw a vertical line with the corresponding color with the height retrieved from the perspective correction.